US Actively Prepares for War with Russia

 Unfortunately, the aforementioned examples are not the only ones indicative of a vengeful policy toward Russia adopted recently by the United States and its NATO allies, which is in direct contrast to statements made by President Joe Biden and US Secretary of State Antony Blinken expressing willingness to have a more stable and predictable relationship with the Russian leadership.

-Valery Kulikov, political expert, exclusively for the online magazine “New Eastern Outlook”.
+Valery Kulikov is a political expert, writing for the online magazine “New Eastern Outlook”.